Segodnya/giran/client/README.md

 ## Markdown Rendering Strategy

-Given that the server currently returns raw markdown content, we have these option:
+Given that the server currently returns raw markdown content, we have this option:

 ### Option: Hybrid Approach
 - Server processes basic markdown to HTML